-Craft a marketing message that makes sense.
+Craft a marketing message that’s clear and concise.
 “Needs” is not what people are looking for!

 Say it in a husky, breathy voice and roll your eyes … “do you have needs?”
 Oh yeah, I have automotive needs, and financial needs, and … fill in the blank.

-“Needs” is the default word used by so many organizations in advertising … “call us for all of your insurance needs!”
+“Needs” is the default word used by many companies in their advertising … “call us for all of your insurance needs!”
 Puuhleeeze … it’s ridiculous!
+It’s a marketing message that MUST be replaced with clear, direct, specific words.
 And yes I’m ranting … it bugs the H out of me every time I hear it.